akponaokujeni/starter-academic/content/data/fraction_ger/index.md

 ---
-title: Land cover fraction map Germany
+title: Land cover map (GER)
-summary: This dataset features a map of built-up and infrastructure, woody and non-woody vegetation fraction predictions for Germany based on Sentinel-2A/B time series.
+summary: This dataset features a map of built-up and infrastructure, woody and non-woody vegetation fraction predictions for Germany.
 tags:
 - Completed
 date: "2020-09-27T00:00:00Z"